mhwlng/dashboard-elite/README.md

 ![touch screen](https://i.imgur.com/14qcSb1.png)

-This will cause the application to restart and then the application should be full screen and the window title bar should no longer be visible.
+This will cause the application to restart and then the application should be full screen (also covering the task bar) and the window title bar should no longer be visible.

 To make the window title bar appear again, press the maximize button again.

+If the application is minimized and a browser, on a SEPARATE device, connects to the built-in web server, then elite dangerous will always stay in focus, when a button is pressed on the other device.

+appsettings.json contains the ExternalPort value.
+The application will listen on all IP addresses on that port number, unless the ExternalPort value is 0.
+In that case, only the internal touch screen window will be available.

+The external URL should be http://MyIpAddress:ExternalPort/index

-The application window settings can be found in appsettings.json
+The application window settings can be found in appsettings.json.
+There is also a setting that will automatically minimize the application at startup, after the initialization is finished.

 The buttons will only work with keyboard bindings.
 So, when there is only a binding to a joystick / controller / mouse for a function, then you need to add a keyboard binding first.